jeffreydbyrd/behaviorlogger-desktop/resources/manual/manual.md

 5. **Import** - Allows the user to import a new schema by selecting a ".schema" file.
 6. **Preferences** - Opens the [Preferences](#preferences) menu for setting default schema values.
 7. **IOA Calculator** - Opens the [IOA Calculator](#ioa-calculator).
+8. **Bin Calculator** - Opens the [Bin Calculator](#bin-calculator).
+9. **Conditional Probability** - Opens the [Conditional Probability Calculator](#cond-prob).
-8. **Key-Behavior Mappings** - A summary of the selected schema's key-behavior mappings.
+10. **Key-Behavior Mappings** - A summary of the selected schema's key-behavior mappings.
-9. **New Session Summary** - The details to be applied to the upcoming session.
+11. **New Session Summary** - The details to be applied to the upcoming session.
     - *Duration* - The duration of the session (set by the schema).
     - *Observer* - The name of the observer collecting data.
     - *Therapist* - The name of the therapist performing the treatment.
     - *Condition* - The type of treatment being applied.
     - *Location* - The location where the session is taking place.
     - *Session #* - The number of the next session.
 This number will increment automatically between sessions.
     - *Data File* - The name of the data-file the next session will generate.
 Users can configure this in [Preferences](#preferences).
 The app will warn the user if this file will overwrite an existing one of the same name.
-10. **Start New Session** - Starts a new session in the [Recording](#recording) menu.
+12. **Start New Session** - Starts a new session in the [Recording](#recording) menu.

 ---